btrapp/covidmortality2020/Mortality.md

 ---
+# Basic steps

+- In order to determine if the behavior in 2020 is 'expected' or not, lets first build a model to predict the expected mortality rate
+- Lets build & evaluate the quality of our model on our 2014-2019 data
+- Then lets use the model to predict what "should" have happened in 2020 and compare that to the actuals.

+---
 # What's a "normal" number of people that die by week?

-Well - there is a *strong* cyclical component there, right?
+From looking at the above plot, there is a *strong* cyclical component there, right?
 Any analysis we do had better take that into account.

-Lets take all the data EXCEPT for 2020, and figure out what the number of people that die each week by averaging the mortality by week for 2014-2019:
+Lets start with 2014-2019 in a dataframe called 'dfOld' and look at the data by week-of-year:

 ```python